TABLE OF CONTENTS

 a) First case scenario:

 In this scenario, the Dial group will ring Extensions respectively and multiple times.
 This means that the Extension 101 will ring for 7 seconds, if the call is unanswered, the Dial group will ring again the Extension 101 for 7 seconds.
-If the call is left unanswered for the second and the third time, then the Dial group will ring the next Extension 102, and so on.
+If the call is left unanswered for the second tie, then the Dial group will ring the next Extension 102, and so on.

 If option Force Dial Group Timeout is on behavior will be the same, just extensions will be ringing for that many seconds set on the Extension itself.